 Please note: This is not a normal school day.
 Students and parents only attend school during the allotted time on the student-led class conference schedule such as 10:00–11:00.

 - External Testing

 Students receive grades in all subjects.
 The grades are based on the International Baccalaureate Middle Years Programme (MYP) subject specific criteria and are described in detail in the MYP Parent/Student Handbook for each grade level.
 This MYP Handbook describes the criteria in each subject, the grade boundaries and how to calculate the end of year grade.
 The following principles regarding the assessment of student work:

 - Assessment is mainly criterion referenced – measuring attainment against specified criteria rather than against other students.

 - Assessment is an integral and continuous part of the learning process, not simply “a grade given at the end of a semester”.
 Formative assessment (helping students to recognise their progress and to see the steps needed for improvement) and summative assessment (judgement of achievement at the end of a learning period) are used extensively at ISZL.

 - Assessment ranges from simple objective tasks to more holistic assessments of attitude and reflections by students Types of tasks used in assessment include the following: coursework, project work, class participation, oral presentations, group assignments, class tests and exams, essays, practical work, and home learning.

 End of year grades are given on a sliding scale of 1 to 7, with 1 being the lowest and 7 being the highest.
-These grades reflect performance in class, on home learning, coursework, tests and exams.
+These grades are calculated utilising the criterion grades.
+They reflect performance in class, on home learning, coursework, tests and exams.
 These grades appear on reports and school transcripts.

 Grade 7 – Excellent